Ekso GT - Robotic Legs Help Patients Learn to Walk Again

 Cottage Rehabilitation Hospital now offers advanced robotic technology that provides patients with stroke and spinal cord injury the opportunity to stand up and relearn how to walk using the Ekso GT wearable robotic exoskeleton.

 Cottage Rehabilitation Hospital recently acquired an Ekso and is the first facility between Los Angeles and the Bay Area with this technology.
-Originally designed for the military, the Ekso is currently the only exoskeleton cleared by the Food and Drug Administration (FDA) for use with patients after stroke or spinal cord injury.
+The Ekso is currently the only exoskeleton cleared by the Food and Drug Administration (FDA) for use with patients after stroke or spinal cord injury.

 Patient Success Story